ZxxLang/abnfa/README.md

 6. The `tail` stored after the `action.ref` string
 7. The action with `method` or `key` or `type` produces Action object

-Equivalent shorthand format: ends with '-', indicating the same name as type and ref.
+Equivalent shorthand format: ends with '-'

     ref-                   === ref---ref
     ref-method-            === ref-method--ref
     ref-method-key-        === ref-method-key-ref
     ref-method-key-more-   === ref-method-key-ref-more

 An array of actions is generated after the final match of the input source, which is called Abstract Actions Tree (AAT).

-The AAT element is the action object and contains information that generates the AST node.
+AAT element is an Action object, comprising information for generating AST node.

-In the following, the word `action 'represents the element of the action array, and` node' means the AST node.
+In the following

+  1. action represents an Action object
+  2. node   represents an AST node

 Action object structure:

 ```yaml
 Action: